keymapperorg/KeyMapper/README.md

 ![](app/src/main/res/mipmap-xxhdpi/ic_launcher_round.png?raw=true) <a href='https://play.google.com/store/apps/details?id=io.github.sds100.keymapper&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_gb/badges/images/generic/en_badge_web_generic.png' height=128px/> </a>

-### Help
+### How do I contribute?
+Fork the repo

+### I need help in the app!
-Look at the help page in the wiki.
+Look at the [help](https://github.com/sds100/KeyMapper/wiki/Help) page in the wiki.

 ### Translations 🌍
-Take a look at the translations page in the wiki.
-Any translations would be appreciated. 😊
+Take a look at the [translations](https://github.com/sds100/KeyMapper/wiki/Translate) page in the wiki.
+Any translations will be appreciated. 😊

 ### Branches 🌴
  - master: Everything in the latest stable release.